Embroidery on mittens: patterns for knitted mittens

 Mittens can be decorated with embroidery, not only forCenter, but, for example, over the transition of the mittens into an elastic band or just in a circle, using the circuits arranged by the ribbon.
 It can be some ethnic ornaments, small stars or snowflakes, or traces of animals.
 Such embroidery is carried out both with the help of a large number of colors, and in a monochrome version.
 But still a cross, this is not the only type of seam used for embroidering mittens.
 Often a smooth suture is used, as well as stalk or such seams as "French knot" and "rococo".
 With their help, flowers and leaves are embroidered on knitted products.
 It looks pretty elegant and jeweled.
 And in this case, when embroidering on mittens, a huge number of different shades of threads are used.
 With the help of a rococo nodule you can embroider not only a couple of flowers or a twig, but even a whole flower meadow.
 Very good looks on mittens

-And the seam "loop".
-With their help you can perform very simple and at the same time very beautiful snowflakes.
+and the "loop" stitch.
+With their help, you can make very simple and at the same time very beautiful snowflakes.

 Embroidery patterns for mittens